mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 ### Overriding the User Agent

-You can override the default user agent by specifying it in the `AtlasTokenSourceOptions`.
+You can override the default user agent by specifying an agent of your choice in the `AtlasTokenSourceOptions`.

 ```go
 tokenSource := credentials.NewTokenSourceWithOptions(credentials.AtlasTokenSourceOptions{